jagracey/PhantomScript/README.md

 ```

 # This seems problamatic.
 What can we fix?
-This is a tough question that deserves deeper exploration.
-Here are a few ideas:
+This is a tough question that deserves deeper exploration than what is provided here.
+Beyond IDE plugins, amending the Unicode standard to remove the ID_Continue property from quite a few more characters may a valid strategy.
- 1. Invisible characters should be displayed - well, at least the invisible characters used in strings, variable names, and keys - involves an Abstract Syntax Tree(AST) parser for this.
- 2. Non-ASCII Characters should have some visual indicator on them.
- 4. ES6 Templates should require spaces infront of them when a function call is not desired- preventing confusable characters from being used malicously.
- 5. Amend unicode to remove the ID_Continue property from many characters.
 From my understanding, the Unicode Consortium will consider changing character properties, though not characters and codepoints.
- 5. Some kind of AST parsing tool to deobfuscate/locate eval like functionality in the codebase.